 We got dressed back into our hiking gear, dropped our key off at reception, and we were out the door and on our way back down the hill into Eyam and on towards Stoney Middleton.
 If you do hike this way, make sure you stop at the ‘Boundary Stone’.
 This stone acted as a marker separating the residents of the plague affected Eyam from the non-affected villagers of Stoney Middleton.
 It is here during the plague that money soaked in vinegar (believed to kill the infection) was placed by the villagers of Eyam in exchange for food and medical supplies.

-Final thoughts and how to book YHA Eyam
+Final thoughts on YHA Eyam

-There are ten YHAs dotted around the Peak District.
+There are seven YHAs dotted around the Peak District.
 If you’re looking for affordable accommodation in the area, whether you are a family, student, retired couple, or anyone in between, YHA is a great choice.
 You know you’re always going to be welcomed by friendly staff, get a good night’s sleep in a comfy bed, and have access to self-catering facilities and/or affordable meals.

 We loved our stay at YHA Eyam.
 Not only is it in a beautiful location, surrounded by lots of stunning hiking trails, but we enjoyed learning about the tragic history of the ‘plague village’.